MicrosoftDocs/dataexplorer-docs/data-explorer/ingest-data-one-click.md

 # What is one-click ingestion?

 Ingesting data can be a complicated process, but one-click ingestion makes the process easy, fast, and intuitive.
-One-click ingestion provides a quick ramp-up to ingesting data.
-You will create database tables and mapping structures using intuitive UX.
+One-click ingestion uses intuitive UX to help you ramp-up quickly to ingest data, create database tables and mapping structures.
 Select data from a variety of sources in different data formats, either as a one-time or continuous ingestion process.

 The following features make one-click ingestion so useful: